Miragecoder/Urbanization/readme.md

 ## Contributing

-I'm not expecting high contribution on this project but if you're totally interested
+I'm not expecting high contribution rates on this project but if you're totally interested you're more than welcome to chime in.

 ## History

-TODO: Write history
+This project was set up primarily for educational purposes.
+It was primarily born out of interest into (game) engine design.
+To its author, it is a welcome expedition away from his day-to-day activities as a .NET developer which primarily involve the development of data synchronization services.

 ## Credits